iter8-tools/iter8/CONTRIBUTING.md

 ## Welcome!
 We are glad that you want to contribute to Iter8! 💖

-Please visit https://iter8.tools/latest/contributing/ for contributors' guide.
+Please visit https://iter8.tools/ for `contributing` guide.